T-J-D-Cavey/Pollution-Checker/README.md

 # Pollution Checker - How clean is the air today?

-Check air quality and pollution near you with this 'Pollution checker' web app: *URL to be added here*.
+Check air quality and pollution near you with this 'Pollution checker' web app: https://pollution-checker.netlify.app/

 ## What is this project?